-We are presenting our proposed Information Management Code Repository for general data manipulation routines, along with best practices.
+We presented a proposal Information Management Code Repository for general data manipulation routines, along with best practices.
 The code repository will include routines for data formatting, quality control, automating ingestion, metadata generation, and implementation of best practices for data archiving.
 Topics to be addressed include the development of a controlled vocabulary to organize the code and aid in code discovery; code organization within Github; repository governance and metadata format for code.

 3. “Make a local research site data catalog using Application Programming Interfaces”